MicrosoftDocs/edge-developer/microsoft-edge/webview2/index.md

 *  **Code-sharing**.
 Add web code to your codebase allows for increased reuse across multiple platforms.

 *  **Microsoft support**.
-Microsoft provides support and adds new feature requests when WebView2 releases at General Availability.
+Microsoft provides support and adds new feature requests on supported platforms.

 *  **Evergreen distribution**.
 Rely on an up-to-date version of Chromium with regular platform updates and security patches.